The Junior Design Awards 2020 are OPEN FOR BUSINESS.

 14. We want these awards to be successful for both of us – please if you need to speak to us, then DO!
 We are humans at the end of a phone, email, tweet or DM.

-15. SHOUT ABOUT YOUR BRAND – big or small we want to know why it’s so great.
+15. SHOUT ABOUT YOUR BRAND – big or small we really want to know why it’s so great!
+Be your own cheerleader.

 For information on how to enter the Junior Design Awards go HERE